-Today In Hip-Hop History: Eminem Performs “Stan” With Elton John At 43rd Grammy Awards
+Today in Hip-Hop: Eminem Performs “Stan” With Elton John at 2001 Grammy Awards

-February 21, 2001: On this date 13 years ago, Eminem and Elton John performed Em's critically acclaimed song "Stan" live at the 2001 Grammy Awards.
-Coming off the success of his massively successful diamond certified album The Marshall Mathers LP, Eminem was by far one of the most polarizing, if not the most polarizing figure in the music industry.
+2001: On Feb.
+21, 2001, Eminem and Elton John performed Em's critically acclaimed song "Stan" live at the 2001 Grammy Awards.
+Coming off the success of his massively successful diamond certified album The Marshall Mathers LP, Eminem was by far one of the most polarizing figures in the music industry.
 A result of his maverick attitude, dark song content and perhaps what caused him to receive the brunt of the vitriol hurled his way; the perception that Eminem was homophobic.

 This performance is still regarded as one of the most important performances in hip-hop history and sent shockwaves throughout the music community, and subsequently, the entire world.
-This performance 13 years ago showed the entire world that hip-hop, notorious for its sometimes homophobic culture, could make strides towards acceptance everybody, regardless of sexual orientation.
-Their friendship continues still till this very day. —Marvin J
+This performance 13 years ago showed the entire world that hip-hop, notorious for its sometimes homophobic nature, could make strides towards acceptance of everybody, regardless of sexual orientation.
+Their friendship continues till this very day. —Marvin J

 20 of Your Favorite Rappers Naming Their Favorite Rappers